spacetelescope/stdatamodels/docs/source/jwst/datamodels/metadata.rst

 Reading Metadata Only
 ---------------------

-The ``datamodels.open`` method loads the entire file into memory and validates it through its schema.
-While this is a good thing in most cases, it can be slow for large files.
+The ``datamodels.open`` method loads the entire file into memory and validates it against its schema.
+While this is a good thing in most cases, there are times when read-only access to metadata is useful.
 To access the metadata without loading the entire file, use the ``datamodels.read_metadata`` method.
 For example, to access the ``s_region``, use the following code::